 You can listen to light music if you like, but you can’t listen to a podcast or an e-book.

 Don’t actively think anything, and don’t actively process anything.

 With that said, the goal is not to have zero thoughts, that is impossible.
 The goal is to not be actively thinking of something.

 When your brain does start thinking, don’t fight it, but don’t feed it either.
 Just let it do it’s thinking and move along.

 Consider yourself a bystander on a road, and your thoughts are the traffic on the road – you’re not trying to stop the traffic, you’re not trying to make the cars go faster – you’re just watching, in a relaxed, detached way.

 You’ll have to give it a few days before you start to see the benefits.
-And you’ll have to walk at the same place every day for the best results.
+And you’ll have to walk in the same place every day for the best results.